rybafish/rybafish.github.io/doc.md

 The time has come, when all is said and done.
 Finally we are working on user documentation.

-* Charts: the root page is not ready
+* Charts: the root page is not ready, but:
   * [Custom KPI](/customKPI)
   * [Gantt Chart](/customKPIgantt)
   * [Multiline](/multiline)